ilg-physics-ucsb/physics6-manual/6CL/lab4.md

 ::::::Exercise

 In this exercise we measure the number of gamma rays leaving the Co-60 source, passing through a number of lead sheets, and entering the detector.
-You will make a table of measurements, which you will then use in the next exercise to determine the mass absorption coefficient of lead.
+You will make a table of measurements, which you will then use in the next exercise to determine the mass attenuation coefficient of lead.

 Make a table like the following.
 Remember that for each run you should subtract the background number of counts that you measured in Exercise 1.
 The result is what we will call &ldquo;Net Counts&rdquo; in the table.